 More foreign automakers are offering diesel engine models in the United States, which has left many questioning whether diesel or gas engines are better and what the difference is between diesel and gas engines.
 One difference helping diesel engines gain their rise in demand is that they have better fuel economy, but the most important difference is the thermal efficiency of diesel engines.
 A diesel engine is approximately 20% more thermally efficient than its gasoline counterpart.

 Since there are several differences between diesel versus gas engines, we have dedicated this article to exploring all those differences, how the two engines work, and some of the pros and cons.

-The difference between diesel and gas engines starts with the invention of the latter.
+To better understand these two engines, let's take a look at their history and how they evolved.
+It started with the invention of gasoline engines.
 In 1876, a man named Nikolaus August Otto invented the gas engine, which used four-stroke combustion.
 That is the basic idea behind modern car engines.
 At that point, the gasoline engine wasn't all that efficient.
-Only 10 percent of the fuel was being used to move the vehicle.
+Only 10 percent of the fuel was used to move the vehicle.
 The rest was merely producing heat.

-Two years later, in 1878, a man named Rudolf Diesel was in the era's equivalent of an engineering school called Polytechnic High School.
-He learned there about the poor efficiency of gas engines and resolved to come up with something more efficient.
+Two years later, in 1878, an engineer named Rudolf Diesel was in the era's equivalent of an engineering school called Munich Polytechnic Institute.
+He learned about the poor efficiency of gas engines and resolved to come up with something more efficient.
 He eventually invented and patented the diesel engine in 1892.
-At that point, however, it was simply called the combustion power engine.
-Because of how efficient diesel engines are, they are often found on large pieces of equipment, like semis and container ships.
-However, the association with loud, big engines has made them less attractive to the average American driver.
-On the other hand, they are quite common in passenger vehicles in Europe.
+Because of how efficient diesel engines are, they are often found on large equipment components, like semi-trucks and container ships.

 Gasoline Engines Versus Diesel Engines